maevadevs/Learn-SQL-Server/0-introduction/00-sqlserver-structure.md

 ### Developer Edition

 - Free
+- Fully equivalent to Enterprise Edition
 - For database development and testing
+- Not licensed for production

 ### Express Edition

 - Free
 - For small databases up to 10 GB
+- Limited features

 ### Standard Edition